willsower/ThingsILearned/README.md

 # ThingsILearned
 Just an area where I put things I learned

+### March 20, 2021

+I have learned about SMTP gateway and IMAP gateway.
+SMTP is Simple Mail Transfer Protocol allowing you to receive messages.
+While IMAP is Internet Message Access Protocol allowing us to get the email.
+I wrote a script to get user's emails here.
+This github project which I'm working on with Muhammad allows us to send and recieve messages from text with an email.
+Click [here](https://github.com/mtdevss/terminal-text)

 ### March 18, 2021

 1. Learned a lot about Django architecture with overall project and app folders.
 Refer to this document written by Muhammad [link](https://muhammadraza.me/2019/Creating-Simple-WebApp-Using-Django/)